MilanTwins/ai-prompt-tool/README.md

    ```
    ./run_full_process.sh
    ```
+4. When prompted, confirm that you want to proceed with scanning the project source directory.
-4. The generated prompt will be saved in `data/final_prompt.txt`.
+5. The generated prompt will be saved in `data/final_prompt.txt`.
-5. Use the content of `data/final_prompt.txt` with your AI assistant or model.
+6. Use the content of `data/final_prompt.txt` with your AI assistant or model.

 ## Customization

 - Modify `config/project_instructions.yaml` to update project-specific instructions.
 - Edit `config/codebase_context.yaml` to provide context for key files in your project.
-- Adjust `config/response_format.yaml` to specify the desired format for AI responses.
+- Adjust format files in `config/formats/` to specify the desired format for AI responses.
 - Update `config/settings.yaml` to change the source directory or other settings.
 - Modify `config/final_request.txt` to customize the specific request for the AI model.

 ## Note

 This tool is designed to create structured and context-rich prompts for AI models, particularly useful for code analysis, refactoring suggestions, or answering specific questions about a codebase.
 The generated prompt provides a comprehensive overview of the project, allowing the AI to give more accurate and relevant responses.

+After generating the prompt, the script will display the character count and an estimated token count for the generated prompt, which can be useful for managing token limits in AI models.